top of page

 alt=""

-Educational games captivate kids and help them learn in a way that's meaningful.
+Educational games captivate kids and help them learn about computer programming in a way that's meaningful.

 Screenshot of Blockly Maze.
 Children must code in order to move characters to destinations.